whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/make/make-webhooks.md

 -   Create a data structure immediately after creating the webhook by calling the webhook URL with sample data in the request body.

--   Re-determine the data structure of an existing webhook going to the Webhook module settings, clicking _Re-determine data structure_, and calling the webhook URL with sample data in the request body.
+-   Re-determine the data structure of an existing webhook going to the Webhook module settings, clicking *Re-determine data structure*, and calling the webhook URL with sample data in the request body.

 If you call the webhook URL to automatically determine or re-determine the data structure, Make does not create a reusable data structure in the Data structures section.
 The data structure determined in this way is stored internally with the particular webhook.
 In this case, Make does not validate incoming data.

-## Scheduling webhooks processing
+## Scheduling Webhooks Processing

 By default, when Make receives data on a webhook, your scenario executes immediately.
 If you don't want to run your scenario immediately after a webhook receives data, you can schedule your scenario to process all webhook requests periodically.